How to Give Constructive Criticism That Creates Change

 We are problem-solvers so we want to fix things immediately, including our direct reports' problems.
 However, the issues we see are often symptoms of underlying issues.

-Instead of pushing for a solution to fix the symptoms, we need to give our direct reports space to be aware and analyze what’s causing the issue.
+Instead of pushing for a solution to fix the symptoms, we need to coach our direct reports and give them space to analyze what’s causing the issue.
 Then we work with them to come up with possible solutions.
-This way, the direct reports will feel they have more ownership and they are more likely to change their behavior.
+This way, the direct reports will feel they have more ownership and they’re more likely to change their behavior.

 What we can do is provide support as much as we can to our direct reports and be their cheerleader.